Officials ID 2 women found dead; One in trash can, another inside Lumberton house

 LUMBERTON, NC (WBTW) – Wednesday evening, officials identified the two women found earlier in the month in Lumberton.

-According to Terry Parker with the Lumberton Police Department, the NC Medical Examiner’s Office in Raleigh says the female who was discovered at 505 Peachtree Street has been determined to be Christina Bennett, 32, and the female found at 702 East 5th Street has been determined to be Rhonda Jones, 36.
+According to Terry Parker with the Lumberton Police Department, the NC Medical Examiner’s Office in Raleigh says the female who was discovered at 505 Peachtree Street is Christina Bennett, 32, and the female found at 702 East 5th Street is Rhonda Jones, 36.
 Both victims had Lumberton addresses.

 The victim’s identities were determined from prior medical records, Captain Parker says.